muziejus/javascripting-english-major/1-environment.md

 useful yet infrequent enough so that you actually get work done.

 Once files are in the Staged area, you can commit.
-That will take the files in the Staged area and make log the changes to the files in the Git time machine.
+That will take the files in the Staged area and log the changes to the files in the Git time machine.
 Any changes you make backwards or forwards between commits doesn’t matter.
 Git only tracks commits, not individual saves.

 Type in a useful commit message (like `Edit README`) in the Commit box and